Shopping Statistics: The Record-Breaking Numbers

 Does shopping around for car insurance hurt your credit score?

 No — car insurance quotes do not affect your credit score.
 Insurers use a "soft pull" or an insurance-specific credit inquiry that has no impact on your credit history.
 You can request as many quotes as you want from as many carriers as you like without any credit consequence.
-This is one of the most common misconceptions about insurance shopping and one less reason to hesitate when comparing rates.
+This is one of the most common misconceptions about insurance shopping, and it's one less reason to hesitate when comparing rates.

 Why are so many seniors shopping for car insurance in 2025–2026?